SoftwareQuTech/SimulaQron/docs/Overview.rst

 If you would like to contribute with your own code to fix a bug or add an additional feature, this is most welcomed.
 Please then make a pull request on GitHub, which will be reviewed before approval.
 Please make sure you run the automated tests below before submitting any code.
-The easiest to proceed is to:
+The easiest way to proceed is to:

 #.
 Fork the repository.
 #.
 Make the changes and commit these to your forked branch.